More Thoughts on Bernie Sanders and Capitalism

 because gross inequality is bad for society (as should be pretty

-damn obvious right now).
+damn obvious by now).
 We don't have to be super aggressive in

 taxing billionaires to reduce inequality, but we have to start making